VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/PythonCallingDocker/Debug_notes-Connection_refused.md

 ## The analysis
-The above mentionned docker "timeout trick" (suggested by this [github](https://github.com/docker-library/postgres/issues/544#issuecomment-455738848)) was not of much help.
+The above mentioned docker "timeout trick" (suggested by this [github](https://github.com/docker-library/postgres/issues/544#issuecomment-455738848)) was not of much help.
 The database running in its container displays a nice